tsduck/tsduck/src/doc/building.md

 make CC=gcc-4.9 GCC=gcc-4.9 CXX=g++-4.9 AR=gcc-ar-4.9
 ~~~~

+If you encounter errors from the `ar` tool, complaining about an unknown `U` option,
+you may have an outdated `binutils` package (probably a version prior to 2.28).
+In that case, add the option `ARFLAGS=rc` to the `make` command above.

 ## All Linux distros {#reqlinux}

 - Optional Dektec DTAPI: The command `make` at the top level will automatically